Fast methods for denoising matrix completion formulations, with applications to robust seismic data interpolation: Conclusions

 \section{Conclusions}

 We have presented a new method for matrix completion.
 Our method combines the Pareto curve approach for optimizing~\eqref{BPDN} formulations with SVD-free matrix factorization methods.

 We demonstrated the modeling advantages of the~\eqref{BPDN} formulation on the Netflix Prize problem, and obtained high-quality reconstruction results for the seismic trace interpolation problem.
-Comparison with state of the art methods for the~\eqref{BPDN} formulation showed that the factorized formulation is faster than both TFOCS and classic SPG$\ell_1$ formulations that rely on the SVD.
+Comparison with state of the art methods for the~\eqref{BPDN} formulation showed that the factorized formulation is faster than both TFOCS and classic SPG$\ell_1$ formulations that rely on the SVD. \black{The presented factorized approach also has a small memory imprint and does not rely on SVDs, which makes this method applicable to truly large-scale problems.}

 We also proposed two extensions.
 First, using robust penalties $\rho$ in~\eqref{BPDN}, we showed that simultaneous interpolation and denoising can be achieved in the extreme data contamination case, where 10\% of the data was replaced by large outliers.
 Second, we proposed a weighted extension~\eqref{wBPDN}, and used it to incorporate subspace information we learned on the fly to improve interpolation in adjacent frequencies.